The European Incubator-Accelerator that helps EdTech start-ups/SMEs turn ideas into market-ready products

 WHAT DOES THE PROGRAMME LOOK LIKE

-Along the course of two main open calls, IMPACT EdTech will support 30 start-ups/SMEs (15-16 per open call) in education and digital learning through a hybrid incubator-accelerator.
+Along the course of three open calls, IMPACT EdTech will support up to 43 start-ups/SMEs (15 in the first open call, 11 in the second open call and up to 17 in the third open call) in education and digital learning through a hybrid incubator-accelerator.
 We will validate, test MVPs (Minimum Viable Product) and prepare them to reach the market by providing early business and go-to-market support, in collaboration with education experts.
 Start-ups/SMEs will receive business and educational mentoring and training services both in Stage 1 and 2.
 Experts will help to analyse the potential of the start-ups/SMEs by short-cycle piloting in real educational settings to obtain preliminary impact assessment data that investors and clients require.

 Distribution of funding per stage for each open-call